Calling for speakers

 - Do you want to share the behind-the-scenes view of a program?

 - Can you expand people’s understanding of a social issue?

 We also have transcripts of last year’s talks!

 What you’ll get

-Speakers will receive reimbursement for travel to and from the conference plus up to three nights of hotel accommodation.
-If reimbursement is a hardship, we can assist with the booking process.
+Speakers receive reimbursement for travel (transportation to and from the conference plus up to three nights of hotel accommodation) and a $150 stipend.

 - Underrepresented/marginalized groups include but aren’t limited to: those affected by race inequality, gender inequality, age inequality, disability/chronic illness, mental illness, neurodiversity, economic inequality, poverty, and/or religious bigotry.